AgrisJ/warehouse-assistant/README.md

 ### The application allows user to:

-See their momentary work performance
+See their momentary work performance through:

-*   *   Through current status/performance indicators
+*  Current status/performance indicators
-    *   Through color-coding (red, yellow, green, pink and purple)
+*  Color-coding (red, yellow, green, pink and purple)

-See their progress of the day
+See their progress of the day through:

-*   *   Through volume done
+*   Volume done
-    *   Through hours passed
+*   Hours passed
-    *   Through items left
+*   Items left
-    *   Through orders done
+*   Orders done

 Adjust numbers by daily needs

-*   *   Start/End Times
+*   Start/End Times
 *   Effectivity goal
 *   Manipulate with non-work time (breaks, meetings and other)
 *   Undo function

 ### Technical wrap-up: